Buffer overflow: Stack-based exploitation

 The attacker designs data to cause one of these exploits, then places this data in a buffer supplied to users by the vulnerable code.
 If the address of the user-supplied data used to affect the stack buffer overflow is unpredictable, exploiting a stack buffer overflow to cause remote code execution becomes much more difficult.
 One technique that can be used to exploit such a buffer overflow is called "trampolining".
-In that technique, an attacker will find a pointer to the vulnerable stack buffer, and compute the location of their shellcode relative to that pointer.
-Then, they will use the overwrite to jump to an instruction already in memory which will make a second jump, this time relative to the pointer; that second jump will branch execution into the shellcode.
+Here, an attacker will find a pointer to the vulnerable stack buffer and compute the location of their shellcode relative to that pointer.
+The attacker will then use the overwrite to jump to an instruction already in memory which will make a second jump, this time relative to the pointer.
+That second jump will branch execution into the shellcode.
 Suitable instructions are often present in large code.
 The Metasploit Project, for example, maintains a database of suitable opcodes, though it lists only those found in the Windows operating system.